Sherwin Williams Alpaca is definitely a confusing color.

 Alpaca Vs. SW 7029 Agreeable Gray

-Slightly lighter, LRV of Agreeable Gray is 60.
+Slightly lighter, LRV of this popular tone is 60.

 Most commonly used in transitional and farmhouse styled homes, agreeable gray has a fine touch to it which will make your spaces too light and lively.

-Also, because of its timelessness, you need not worry about re-doing your homes every few years.
+Also, because of its timelessness, you need not worry about re-doing your home every few years.
+Consider it a low-stress choice!

 Where to Use Sherwin Williams Alpaca in Homes?